 The response from the digital community was immediate and overwhelming.
-Within forty-eight hours, Peterson’s "janky" one-hour website had become a hub for a massive, decentralized fundraising effort.
-The numbers recorded were staggering for such a short window of time:
+Within forty-eight hours, Peterson’s "janky" one-hour website became a hub for a massive, decentralized fundraising effort.
+The scale of the engagement was staggering:

 • 36,000 founding patrons pledged their support to the cause.